 Homemade mosquito repellents can be another quick trick against these insects.
-Home remedies that repel mosquitoes involve adding certain dried herbs or flowers to boiling water.
+Home remedies that repel mosquitos involve adding certain dried herbs or flowers to boiling water.
 Here are some plants you can use below:

 You likely already have some of these ingredients in your pantry or spice cabinet.

 The procedure for making your homemade mosquito repellent is very simple: add your desired herb to boiling water and let it steep for some time until it gets to normal room temperature.
 Then add the cooled herbal mixture to 8 oz. of witch hazel.
 Voila, your homemade mosquito repellent is ready.
 Simply put the mixture in a spray bottle and keep it handy while you are outside.

 Use mosquito-repelling essential oils

 Another home remedy that repels mosquitos involves using essential oils.
 Essential oils represent a far better mosquito repellent option when compared to chemical solutions that might cause skin irritations, health issues, and environmental problems.

 You could use any of these essential oils below:

 - Tea tree

 Note: Do not apply essential oils directly on your skin.
 And make sure you are not allergic to any essential oil you decide to use.

 You can add essential oils to your repellent spray (above) or dilute it with almond oil.
 Some people prefer to add essential oils to their lotions.